 - 4 tablespoons rum

-- 1 teaspoon cinnamon
+- 1 teaspoon ground cinnamon

 For the glaze

-- 7 tablespoons butter
+- 7 tablespoons salted or unsalted butter

 - 2 capfuls rum